-This is the fourth in a series of annual conferences that will roam throughout the Mediterranean, allowing delegates to experience new and exciting locations each year.
+This is the fifth in a series of annual conferences that will roam throughout the Mediterranean, allowing delegates to experience new and exciting locations each year.

 The mission of the conference is to educate and to help people understand the properties of diamonds, gems and jewellery, providing members of the industry with networking opportunities and information that is essential in the creation of a sustainable business.

-Welcome to 4th Mediterranean Gemmological and Jewellery Conference in Montenegro May 18-20th.
+Welcome to 5th Mediterranean Gemmological and Jewellery Conference in Cyprus May 17-19th.

 Tours & Activities

 Pre-Conference Half Day excursion – Limassol: Past and Present

 - Limassol Marina

 First visit of the day, a visit to the former city kingdom of Kourion founded in 12 th century BC.
 Here the guests will visit the Greco-Roman theatre with its breath-taking coastal view and the early Christian mosaics in the House of Eustolios and the Kourion Basilica.
 The guests will then have a chance to visit the old part of Limassol town.
 They will be able to visit the Limassol Marina, an exclusive waterfront development recently finishing and designed by a world-renowned team of architects and engineers.
 It combines elegant residences and a full- service marina with exclusive restaurants and shops, to create a lifestyle uniquely shaped by ‘living on the sea’.